alangfiles/alangfiles/technicalresume.md

 ## Exhaustive Experience

+---
+### Startups.com: Building various tools for engaging startup founders
+Worked on a highly skilled small team to manage 7 websites, build new features and support at 50 person organization.

+### Startups.com Rewrite
+Convert the old legacy site for startups.co to the newly purchased .com domain.
+Rebuilt the site with Webpack, Node.js, React, GraphQL, and a custom visual design library.
+Deployed in Docker containers on AWS.

+### Startups.com Design Library
+Created a new custom visual design library of components to work with React for quick building pages.
+Built off some base components (`<Container/>`, `<Text/>` and various `<Layouts/>`) quick designs could be made using the default props, and deeper changes could be made to any component through a robust prop system.
+Built with CSS-in-JS (Emotion), and published/consumed as an internal npm package.

+### Startups.com Security Audit
+Compiled a security audit against npm packages used in our main projects, as well as reviewing and testing our API endpoints.

+---
+## Improving, Inc: Consulting firm
+A tech consulting firm in Columbus, Ohio.
+200 employees at the time, my responsibilities were at client locations, as well as interviewing new employees, interviewing at clients, and teaching / mentoring consultants.

 ### Improving Client: IGS, Energy Resale – Customer facing Website
 Worked with a team of four, in an agile process, to convert legacy code to new production code.
 The original site was written in AngularJS, and I was one of the developers moving the application to React with Redux.
 Other responsibilities:
 Working closely with the Marketing department for requirements and approval